-We have secured over 500 convictions, rescued over 18,000 victims – NAPTIP
+We Have Secured Over 500 Convictions, Rescued Over 18,000 Victims – NAPTIP

-The National Agency for the Prohibition of Trafficking in Persons (NAPTIP) has secured the conviction of over 500 traffickers and rescued over 18,000 victims acrocc the country from 2004 till date.
+The National Agency for the Prohibition of Trafficking in Persons (NAPTIP) has secured the conviction of over 500 traffickers and rescued over 18,000 victims across the country from 2004 till date.

 The Uyo Zonal Commander of the agency, Mr. Nduka Nwawene, made the disclosure in an interview with the News Agency of Nigeria, (NAN) on Thursday in Calabar.